Is an insufficient credit history or low credit score preventing you from qualifying for a loan or a decent interest rate?

 Experian Boost by the Numbers

 Experian conducted a study to determine the effectiveness of Boost.
-Here were the findings:
+Here are the findings:

 - 5 to 15%: percentage who, depending on the credit level, moved into a better score category.